GRV96/file_tree/README.md

 ### Command line application

-When package DirTree is executed in command line, it writes a root directory's tree in a text file.
+When package `dirtree` is executed in command line, it writes a root directory's tree in a text file.
 The following arguments are mandatory.

 * `-d`/`--directory`: the path to the root directory.
 * `-o`/`--output`: the path to the file meant to represent the tree structure